zaphosting/docs/docs/vserver-linux-gs-interface.md

 ## Introduction

-If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS or root server is often a better option.
+If game server products don't meet your taste or expectations, or if you need your service in other ways, using a VPS is often a better option.
 However, you often face the challenge that not all services are automated or pre-installed.
 Setting up services such as game servers, Teamspeak 3 servers, and music bots must be done independently.

-To solve this problem, we have developed a practical solution for our Linux-based VPS, root server, or dedicated server.
+To solve this problem, we have developed a practical solution for our Linux-based VPS or dedicated server.
 The so-called Gameserver/Teamspeak 3 Server interface (GS/TS3 Interface)!

 <YouTube videoId="V6qyQFPp_Ls" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/frWNEMQqcMxzRcM/preview" title="Setup a Game Server using Linux VPS with NO EXPERIENCE!" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>